-LAB SPECIMENS: Sheep heart and fetal pig.
+LAB SPECIMENS: Sheep heart, fetal pig and sheep kidney.
 As a result of the institution of lab fees for this course, these specimens will be provided to you.
 Buckets containing the specimens will be allocated at 1 bucket per 2 students, so you will need to identify a lab partner prior to the beginning of the dissections.
 As the number of buckets available is limited, it will be difficult to allow anyone to work on their own.
-However, if you really would prefer this option, see me and we will discuss it.